• Skip to secondary menu

 10 Places to Homeschool Away from Home

-Not that long ago I wrote a post about not staying home, even though we homeschool.
-Just because you homeschool does not mean that you have to stay home.
-There are a lot of places to homeschool everyday, or even just once in awhile for a chance of pace.
-That is part of the freedom of homeschooling your children, e freedom to learn where you are, where ever life and interest take you.
+There are a lot of places to homeschool every day, or even just once in a while for a change of pace.
+That is part of the freedom of homeschooling your children, the freedom to learn where you are, where ever life and interest take you.

 Places to Homeschool Away from Home